RetroReversing/retroReversing/pages/consoles/gamegear/GameGearDevKit.md

     <img src="/public/images/gamegear/Sega Wide Gear.jpg" class="wow slideInLeft postImage" />

  <div markdown="1">
-Similar to the Nintendo Wide Boy, this was custom Game Gear hardware that could output to a standard Television.
+Similar to the Nintendo Wide Boy, this was custom Game Gear hardware that could output to a standard television.

 This was distributed to magazines and other media producers so that they could get good screenshot from the hardware.